Zheyu-Ding/Zheyu-Ding/README.md

 ## Hi 👋, I'm Zheyu Ding
 - 🔭 I’m earned Bachelor degree in Pharmaceutical Engineering from Hainan University in July 2022.
-- 🌱 I’m currently learning bioinformatics.
+- 🌱 I’m currently a master student and I am studying bioinformatics.
 <!--
 **Zheyu-Ding/Zheyu-Ding** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.